ManhCuong0304/Music-Preference-Analysis/README.md

 -Because the Vietnamese language includes diacritical marks in its vowels, song and artist names can be difficult to recognize.

--Artist names being combined into a single cell is also an issue.
+-Artist names being combined into a single cell.

 -There is no Genres column, which is a key variable for answering the research questions.

--Although there is a Source File column that indicates the date, the values in this column combine the year and week, so they need to be reformatted.
+-Although there is a **Source File** column that indicates the date, the values in this column combine the year and week, so they need to be reformatted.

 #### b.
 Zing MP3

+-There is a major flaws in the script that cause the file to miss multiple weeks.

+-Artist names being combined into a single cell.

+-There is no Genres column, which is a key variable for answering the research questions.

+-There is a **Week** column that indicates the date, but it is wrong and need to be reformatted.

+### Solutions

+#### a.
+Apple Music & Spotify

+Merging Files:
+-Used a script from ChatGPT to merge all song data files into a single file.

+Fixing Encoding Issues in Artist Names:
+-Encountered encoding problems that caused artist names to be broken.
+-Extracted all artist names into a text file.
+-De-duplicated the names and converted them back to UTF-8 encoding.

+Splitting Artist Names:
+-Used the =TEXTSPLIT() function in Excel to separate artist names into multiple columns.
+-Named the first column "1st Artist", followed by additional artist columns as needed.

+Fetching Artist Genres via Spotify API:
+-Used the "1st Artist" column to query Spotify’s API for genre information.
+-Retrieved genre data and copied it into the second sheet of the Excel file.

+Processing Source File and Weekly Dates:
+-Extracted the "Source File" column to the third sheet.
+-De-duplicated the column to remove redundant entries.
+-Manually entered the starting date and used = (Previous Cell) + 7 to auto-fill weekly dates.

 ## Appendices